FIVE MOST SURPRISING FINDS

 Among workers who have access to an employer-sponsored retirement plan with an employer match — which is, functionally, free money — Black workers are approximately 30% less likely to participate than white workers at the same income level.

 Let me restate that in plain language.
 There is a machine that turns one dollar into two dollars, and all you have to do is put the dollar in the machine.
-And Black workers, at every income level, are significantly less likely to put the dollar in the machine.
+Black workers, at every income level, are significantly less likely to put the dollar in the machine.

 The 401(k) Participation Gap (Same Access, Different Behavior)